mzbali/DS-A/README.md

 # Data Structure and Algorithm Practice

 My codes when practicing Data Structure And Algortihm.
 I try to comment them out properly.
-So feel free to read them. if you are intrested. :)
+So, feel free to read them.
+If you are intrested. :)